VavaAntoine/ace_x_two/README.md

 # ⚽ ACE X TWO (1X2) Application

-**ACEXTWO** is a RESTful API designed to manage sports matches and their associated betting odds.
+**ACE X TWO** is a RESTful API designed to manage sports matches and their associated betting odds.
 It provides a comprehensive set of features for creating, updating, retrieving, and deleting match data while enforcing constraints on match uniqueness and valid odd values.

 ---